9 March 2022

 As part of a series of articles on Climate and Defence, BMT is taking a closer look to see how Defence Agencies and Defence Forces are approaching and addressing climate change risks and opportunities.
 This second article examines the situation in Australia and the broader Asia Pacific region.

-The Department of Defence (Defence) in Australia has the most extensive land and property holding on the continent, comprising more than 3 million hectares of land and 25,000 buildings, with a replacement value in excess of $32 billion.
-[1] Defence also has large training areas and bases close to the coastline.
+Australia’s Department of Defence has the most extensive land and property holding on the continent, comprising more than 3 million hectares of land and 25,000 buildings, with a replacement value of over $32 billion; it also has large training areas and bases close to the coastline.

 Even without climate change, Australia’s highly variable climate means that these Defence lands and facilities are prone to bushfire, flooding, drought and extreme heat but with more chronic climate-related impacts expected from sea level rise, hotter days, and increasing water scarcity.

-Climate and extreme weather are also an increasingly important consideration for the design and operation of new bases, facilities and operations as Defence in Australia strategically pivots from many of its historical sites and areas in the temperate south to the tropical north of the country.
+Climate and extreme weather are also increasingly important considerations for designing and operating new bases, facilities and functions.
+Defence in Australia strategically pivots from many of its historical sites and areas in the temperate south to the country’s tropical north.

-Consideration and management of climate change by Defence is largely encapsulated in its Environment and Heritage Manual (2021).
-[2] The Manual describes:
+The consideration and management of climate change are encapsulated mainly in the Australian Environment and Heritage Manual (2021), which describes:

 'the agreed approach to enabling Australian Defence Force (ADF) capability through long-term sustainable management of the environment’ and applies to Defence’s undertaking as a whole including all land, aerospace and maritime activities.'

-There is a specific section of the Manual dedicated to ‘Climate Change Adaptation and Mitigation’, but noting that the theme guides and influences several other key sections in the document including energy management, water management and bushfire management.
+A specific section of the Manual is dedicated to ‘Climate Change Adaptation and Mitigation,’ noting that the theme guides and influences several other critical areas in the document, including energy management, water management and bushfire management.

 The key climate-related policies of the Manual include:

-However this agenda is increasingly influenced by the intensity and frequency of disasters occupying Defence operations – such as the 2019-20 Black Summer bushfires, addressing COVID and border security issues and the current (February 2022) floods in Southeast Queensland and Northern New South Wales.
-As articulated in the Government’s 2020 Strategic Defence Update [3] these incidents place disaster response and resilience measures as a high priority in Defence planning.
+However, this plan is increasingly influenced by the intensity and frequency of disasters occupying Defence operations – such as the 2019-20 Black Summer bushfires, addressing COVID and border security issues, and the current (February 2022) floods in Southeast Queensland and Northern New South Wales.
+As articulated in the Government’s 2020 Strategic Defence Update [3], these incidents place disaster response and resilience measures as a high priority in defence planning.

-In a regional context, while Australia is ‘girt by sea’, it has greater adaptation capacity to climate change compared to most of its neighbours in Oceania who are facing much more devastating and likely more near-term impacts from climate change.
-These include, most notably, increasing droughts and water scarcity, coastal flooding and erosion exacerbated by sea level rise, changes in rainfall that affect ecosystems and food production, and adverse impacts to human health (IPCC, 2014, 2018, SPC 2021).
-[4]
+In a regional context, while Australia is ‘girt by sea, it has a greater adaptation capacity to climate change than most of its neighbours in Oceania, which faces more devastating and likely near-term impacts from climate change.
+These include, most notably, increasing droughts and water scarcity, coastal flooding and erosion exacerbated by sea level rise, changes in rainfall that affect ecosystems and food production, and adverse impacts on human health (IPCC, 2014, 2018, SPC 2021).

 Not surprisingly, the Pacific has become the ‘flashpoint’ for calls to the global community to keep 1.5 °C in reach through the Kainaki II Declaration (and more recently COP 26) but also in the context of contemporary climate change adaptation practice.

-However there is also an important Defence and Security overlay to climate response in the Pacific as noted by the Pacific Leaders in their Kainaki II Declaration which noted ‘escalating climate change related impacts, coupled with the intensification of geostrategic competition, is exacerbating the region’s vulnerabilities’.[5]
+However, there is also a critical Defence and Security overlay to climate response in the Pacific as noted by the Pacific Leaders in their Kainaki II Declaration, which stated ‘escalating climate change related impacts, coupled with the intensification of geostrategic competition, is exacerbating the region’s vulnerabilities.

-As outlined in an excellent essay by Sargeant (2021) [6], the challenge of climate change in the Pacific continues to be seen by many as subordinate to the challenge of a changing (and competitive) geostrategic order in the region.
-However, Sargeant argues that these challenges should be viewed as much more convergent, given that climate change potentially poses a more significant challenge when considered over the longer term.
-If this concept holds true, it is likely that we will see much greater alignment between Defence and Climate investment in the region.
+As outlined in an excellent essay by Sargeant (2021), the challenge of climate change in the Pacific continues to be seen by many as subordinate to the challenge of a changing (and competitive) geostrategic order in the region.
+However, Sargeant argues that these challenges should be viewed as much more convergent, given that climate change poses a more significant challenge when considered over the longer term.
+If this concept holds, we will likely see much greater alignment between Defence and Climate investment in the region.

-Looking further afield, climate changes such as sea level rise are also almost certain to affect the broader South East Asia region, particularly in low lying countries such as Bangladesh, Vietnam and Indonesia, potentially causing much larger populations to be displaced.
-The ability of Defence Forces to work collaboratively in the Region as part of increasingly multi-lateral aid and disaster relief efforts will be at the forefront in these responses.
+Climate changes such as sea level rise are also almost certain to affect the broader South East Asia region, particularly in low-lying countries such as Bangladesh, Vietnam and Indonesia, potentially causing much larger populations to be displaced.
+The ability of Defence Forces to work collaboratively in the region as part of increasingly multi-lateral aid and disaster relief efforts will be at the forefront of these responses.

-As part of a series of articles on Climate and Defence, BMT is taking a closer look to see how Defence Agencies and Defence Forces are approaching and addressing climate change risks and opportunities.
-This third article examines the situation in the UK.
+As part of a series of articles on Climate and Defence, BMT is taking a closer look to see how Defence Agencies and Defence Forces are approaching and addressing climate change risks and opportunities; here, we examine the situation in the UK.

-As part of a series of articles on Climate and Defence, BMT is taking a closer look to see how Defence Agencies and Defence Forces are approaching and addressing climate change risks and opportunities.
-This forth article examines the situation in Canada.
+As part of a series of articles on Climate and Defence, BMT is taking a closer look to see how Defence Agencies and Defence Forces are approaching and addressing climate change risks and opportunities; here, we examine the situation in Canada.

 Greg is a Senior Associate at BMT and leads the firm’s global campaign related to climate risk and resilience.
 Based in Brisbane, Australia, Greg has over 25 years of experience in natural hazard and climate change planning and adaptation studies with planning, transport, and conservation authorities.